 Disneyland Tickets, Passes and Reservations

 You can find all the hopful details in our Disneyland park reservations post.
 But the key takeaway here is to plan ahead.
-The booking window has now expanded out to 120 days, allowing more time to plan!
+The booking window is 120 days.
+For Magic Key holders it's 90 days.

 Make sure you have a ticket and acquire a reservation for the same day your ticket or pass is valid.
 You will choose a theme park to visit when you make your reservation.
 If park hopping, you will choose the park you wish to visit first and then you may hop to the other park after 1 p.m.
 While park hopping is subject to availability, we have not heard of any problems.
 Park hoppers may line up at separate turnstiles before 1 p.m. so that other guests may enter the parks.
 Then at exactly 1 p.m. the park hoppers may enter the other park (and can then hop back and forth).